 - ¼ cup fresh oregano leaves, plus more for garnish

 1) In a Suvie pan, mix all ingredients together with ½ cup reserved chickpea liquid or water, ½ tsp salt, and ¼ tsp ground black pepper.
 Nestle fennel at bottom of pan, ensuring wedges are covered with liquid.
-Insert pan into top zone of Suvie, fill reservoir, input settings, and cook now or schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 2) After the cook, remove pan from Suvie and season to taste with salt and pepper.
 Divide vegetables between 4 bowls, garnish with additional oregano if desired, and serve.